kldavis4/trustedagent-demo/README.md

 ## Options

-### Reset JWT
+### Regenerate Token

 By default, the JWT used for a request will be written to local storage and reused for subsequent requests.
-To reset the JWT, click the "Reset JWT" button.
+To reset the JWT, click the "Regenerate Token" button.

-### Bypass Claims Cache
+### Force Revalidate

 JWT claims are cached by default.
-To bypass the cache for an existing token, check the "Bypass Claims Cache" checkbox.
+To bypass the cache for an existing token, check the "Force Revalidate" checkbox.

 ## Scripts